 - You must be notified of the decision generally no later than 30 days after the plan gets the complaint.

-For questions about a specific service you got, look at your Medicare Summary Notice (MSN) or login to MyMedicare.gov.
-If you disagree with a coverage or payment decision made by Medicare, your Medicare health plan, or your Medicare Prescription Drug Plan, you can file an appeal.
+For questions about a specific service you got, look at your Medicare Summary Notice (MSN) or log into MyMedicare.gov.
+You can file an appeal if you disagree with a coverage or payment decision made by one of these:

 How can I find contact information for my plan?